• Home

 Tips for Regular Thrifting

-- Try on items where possible, as sizing can vary between brands and eras.
+• Try items on where possible, as sizing varies between brands.

-- Keep a simple wishlist so you stay focused on what you actually need.
+• Keep a simple wishlist to stay focused on what you need.

-- Build relationships with staff, who may mention when new donations arrive.
+• Build relationships with staff, who may mention new arrivals.

-- Browse different sections of the shop to spot items others may miss.
+• Browse multiple sections to uncover items others miss.

-- Check clothes carefully for missing buttons, working zips, loose seams, stains, or fabric damage.
-A tape measure can help when sizing labels are missing.
+• Check garments for missing buttons, working zips, and fabric condition.
+A tape measure can help when labels are absent.

 Frequently Asked Questions

-Which areas in the UK have great charity shops?
+Which areas in the UK have excellent charity shops?

 London (Chelsea, Richmond), Edinburgh (Morningside, Stockbridge), Brighton (North Laine).